This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.

 - Pull the proofed dough from the bowl and tip it onto a lightly floured surface.
 The next step is to cut it into two even pieces.

-- Take one piece and use a rolling pin to roll it into a large rectangle measuring around 16x12 inches (40x30 cm).
+- Take one piece and use a rolling pin to roll it into a large rectangle measuring around 11×14 inches (27x35cm).

-- Use an offset spatula and spread over ½ the cooled chocolate filling, leaving a ½ inch (1cm) border around all the sides.
+- Use an offset spatula and spread ½ the cooled chocolate filling over, leaving a ½ inch (1cm) border around all sides.
 Roll it up, from the long side upwards, into a log and place it in the fridge for 10-15 minutes.
 This cools down the chocolate and makes it easier to cut later.

-- Once chilled, it's time to shape and braid the sourdough babka.
+- Repeat with the other dough piece.
+Once chilled, it’s time to shape and braid the sourdough babka.
 Here are two ways you could do it.
-One has the chocolate exposed and one does not.
+One has the chocolate exposed, and one does not.

 Shape 1